John30013/disqus-auto-expand/README.md

 #### Expand long items

-Disqus displays a “See more” link at the bottom of when a comment or media item that it considers too long.
+Disqus displays a “See more” link at the bottom of a comment or media item that it considers too long.
 This option automatically shows the full item when it comes into view.

 #### A note about hidden media items